projectara/greybus-spec/source/module_interface_lifecycles.rst

    If the sequence fails, this procedure has failed.
 The results are undefined.

-4. The AP shall exchange an :ref:`svc-interface-set-power-mode` with the SVC.

-   The intf_id field in the request payload shall equal interface_id.
-   The tx_mode and rx_mode fields shall both equal UNIPRO_HIBERNATE_MODE.

-   If the Operation fails, this procedure has failed.
-The results are undefined.

-   If it succeeds, the SVC shall set the UNIPRO Interface State to UPRO_HIBERNATE.
-The SVC shall wait an implementation-defined duration in this step to allow the Interface to enter a low-power state in the next step.

-5. The Interface shall be capable of receiving notification that UNIPRO became UPRO_HIBERNATE.
+4. The Interface shall be capable of receiving notification that UNIPRO became UPRO_HIBERNATE.
 The Interface shall now enter an implementation-defined suspend state, during which it should attempt to draw minimal power from the Frame.

-6. The AP shall exchange an :ref:`svc-interface-refclk-disable` with the SVC.
+5. The AP shall exchange an :ref:`svc-interface-refclk-disable` with the SVC.
 The intf_id field in the request payload shall equal interface_id.